 Not all expenditure on your project may be eligible for grant funding.
-The Program Delegate (who is a manager within the department with responsibility for administering the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.
+The Program Delegate (who is a Manager in the Business Grants Hub within DISR with responsibility for administering the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.